University Career Services offers a myriad of workshops to suit a vast array of important career topics.

 Ace Your Next Interview

 Learn behavioral-based interviewing from the professionals.
 We will discuss the STAR technique.
-Your successful Job Search requires that you know the product (You), and how to organize and conduct your job search campaign.
+Your successful Job Search requires that you know the product, and you know how to organize and conduct your job search campaign.

 Successful interviewing is a skill that requires confidence.
 Confidence is acquired through knowledge and practice.
 University Career Services sponsors practice interviewing sessions with professional recruiters from around the nation.
 Students registered with University Career Services through Panther Career Net can sign up for a mock interview with an employer.